Beatson International Cancer Conference

 The Beatson International Cancer Conference series is designed to be a relaxed and friendly meeting where delegates and invited speakers have a chance to interact on both a scientific and social basis.
 We encourage the speakers to stay for the duration of the conference to ensure this interaction.

-Once again, the conference will be held at Glasgow University, as the venue proved to be so successful in 2016.
+Once again, the conference will be held at Glasgow University, as the venue has proved to be successful in previous years.
 There are several events arranged to give you a taste of the culture and warmth of the West of Scotland and the scientific content of the conference is guaranteed to stimulate.